jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From New Malden to Charing Cross
 --------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 28-30m at 12tph
-* CR2 changing to District at VIC in 29-31m at 12tph
+* CR2 changing to District at VIC in 29-31m at 12tph (+1m)
-* TWI-WAT changing to Bakerloo at WAT in 29-32m at 4tph (+1m)
+* TWI-WAT changing to Bakerloo at WAT in 29-32m at 4tph (+2m)
-* TWI-WAT changing to Northern (West End) at WAT in 30-33m at 4tph (+2m)
+* TWI-WAT changing to Northern (West End) at WAT in 30-33m at 4tph (+3m)
-* TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 37-41m at 4tph (+9m)
+* TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 37-41m at 4tph (+10m)

 From New Malden to Leicester Square
 -----------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 26-28m at 12tph
-* TWI-WAT changing to Northern (West End) at WAT in 32-35m at 4tph
+* TWI-WAT changing to Northern (West End) at WAT in 32-35m at 4tph (+7m)

 From New Malden to Goodge Street
 --------------------------------
+* CR2 changing to Northern (West End) at TCR in 26-28m at 12tph
-* TWI-WAT changing to Northern (West End) at WAT in 34-37m at 4tph
+* TWI-WAT changing to Northern (West End) at WAT in 34-37m at 4tph (+9m)

 From New Malden to Warren Street
 --------------------------------
+* CR2 changing to Northern (West End) at TCR in 28-30m at 12tph
-* CR2 changing to Victoria at VIC in 29-31m at 12tph
+* CR2 changing to Victoria at VIC in 29-31m at 12tph (+1m)
-* TWI-WAT changing to Victoria at VXH in 30-33m at 4tph (+2m)
+* TWI-WAT changing to Victoria at VXH in 30-33m at 4tph (+3m)
-* TWI-WAT changing to Northern (West End) at WAT in 36-39m at 4tph (+8m)
+* TWI-WAT changing to Northern (West End) at WAT in 36-39m at 4tph (+9m)
-* TWI-WAT changing to Bakerloo at WAT changing to Victoria at UOX in 36-41m at 4tph (+9m)
+* TWI-WAT changing to Bakerloo at WAT changing to Victoria at UOX in 36-41m at 4tph (+10m)
-* TWI-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 37-41m at 4tph (+9m)
+* TWI-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 37-41m at 4tph (+10m)

 From New Malden to Baker Street
 -------------------------------